MicrosoftDocs/visualstudio-docs/subscriptions/solutions/benefit-activation/includes/unable-to-activate-enterprise-mobility-security-benefit.md

 ---
 title: Unable to activate my Microsoft 365 E5 developer subscription
-description: Learn how to activate the Microsoft 365 E5 developer subscription benefit included in Visual Studio subscriptions
+description: Learn how to activate the Microsoft 365 E5 developer subscription benefit included in Visual Studio subscriptions.
 comment:  As of August 2023 this include is used to render marketing FAQ content for VS Subscriptions in the following portals - VSCom, Manage, and My portals.
 It was not used for learn.microsoft.com content at that time.
 SMEs are Evan Windom and Larissa Crawford of Red Door Collaborative and Sharvari Dighe. ms.topic: include ms.assetid: 104e6ef4-5bb1-4f26-af7c-a6925e3665c7
 author: larissacrawford
 ms.author: amast
-ms.date: 08/15/2023
+ms.date: 03/26/2024
 user.type: subscriber
 tags: benefit, M365
 subscription.type: vl, cloud, retail, partner